 Over the course of this year, 21 states will be increasing their minimum wages.
-While this is great news for minimum wage earners, this leaves businesses unsure of possible long-term effects and greater implications.
-While analysts are closely examining the effects of the minimum wage increases on small businesses, there are important factors to consider beyond the quick math of how much more they have to pay their hourly employees.
+While this is great news for minimum wage earners, this leaves small businesses unsure of possible long-term effects and greater implications.
+While analysts are closely examining the impact of raising minimum wage on small businesses, there are important factors to consider beyond the quick math of how much more they have to pay their hourly employees.

 Small businesses that employ a lean, primarily hourly staff, for example, will see impacts on margins and cash flow from the shifts in minimum wage requirements.
 For those predicting a big hit on their bottom line, the big question is if they should make any changes to make up for it.
 Our answer to that is an emphatic yes!

-Small businesses have more control than they realize by first understanding what wage hikes mean for them and then reclaiming their power by changing hiring methods to offset these new payroll costs.
+Small businesses minimum wage hikes mean small business owners need to take control r by changing hiring methods to offset these new payroll costs.

-There is an ongoing debate about the effect increases in the minimum wage.
-Even with countless laws passed and economic studies conducted, there continues to be no consensus on the effects of minimum wage increases and being able to answer questions like: Do rate hikes cut job hours?
+There is an ongoing debate about the impact of raising minimum wage on small businesses.
+Even with countless laws passed and economic studies conducted, there continues to be no consensus on the effects of raising minimum wage for small businesses and being able to answer questions like: Do rate hikes cut job hours?
 Hurt small businesses?
 Boost consumer spending?
 Cause prices to rise?

-Some studies find little to no effect while others see a significant effect.
+Some studies find little to no effect of raising minimum wage on small businesses, while others see a significant effect.
 A study recently published in the American Economic Review provides new evidence that increases in the minimum wage reduce employment in the long run.

 If you talk to small business owners, the topic of rising minimum wages is like a pressure cooker.
-Minimum wage increases mean higher payroll costs.
+Raising minimum wage for small businesses mean higher payroll costs.
 When you couple this with the price hikes materials for store inventory, small businesses feel the pressure two-fold.
 Unlike larger companies who can afford to replace workers with technology investments, small businesses don’t have this option.
 As a result, every penny that goes into hiring operational costs is crucial to the health of small businesses.

 Keep reading to the end to get our recommendations for offsetting wage increases on your overall operational costs.
 It's a lot easier and inexpensive than you think!